smokephisticated/smokephisticated/pages/how-to-roll/joint/joint.md

 permalink: "/how-to-roll/joint/"
 layout: article
 seotitle: "How to Roll a Joint: An Easy Step by Step Guide (2019)"
+description: "In this guide, you're going to learn how to roll a joint, step by step.
+You'll be a master at rolling joints in no time!"
 ---

 We get it: